andreapollastri/cipi/README.md

 To create a virtual host:
 > sudo sh /cipi/host-add.sh -d DOMAIN.EXT

-This script generates one SFTP/SSH user, one document root, one SSL certificate, one MySql DB and one MySql user for DOMAIN and WWW.DOMAIN.
+This script generates one SFTP/SSH user, one document root, one SSL certificate, one MySql DB and one MySql user for DOMAIN.EXT and WWW.DOMAIN.EXT

 #### Delete a Virtual host
 To remove a virtual host (and its user)